milindpatel63/mediarr_sensor/README.md

 ![Dashes](https://github.com/Vansmak/homeassistant/assets/16037573/e315d71b-8107-48a1-bc05-1c89008588a9)

-To use simpky create a new dashboard from scratch and add new card, paste in the corresponding yaml.
+To use simply create a new dashboard from scratch and add new card, paste in the corresponding yaml.
 Edit to your needs,  I did not inclue all the other cards or views that the main crads open, that is for you to decide what you need or want.

 some examples: